ramonpzg/architecting_tools/first_package/README.md

 ## Overview

-This Python package provides a simple implementation of Lasso Regression (L1 regularization) using the Python Standard Library.
+This Python package provides a simple implementation of Lasso Regression (L1 regularization) using the Python Standard Library and `NumPy`.
 Lasso Regression is a linear regression technique that adds a penalty term proportional to the absolute values of the regression coefficients, promoting sparsity in the model.

 ## Installation